≥90% of participants will understand how to perform newborn cardiac assessments and care.

 The patent ductus arteriosus (PDA) is a tubular communication between the pulmonary artery and the descending aorta that allows blood to flow between the pulmonary artery to the aorta, bypassing the fetal lungs.
 Only about eight percent of fetal cardiac output enters the lungs; 92 percent is diverted through the ductus arteriosus into the descending aorta.
 Fetal circulation can be described as two parallel circuits rather than the serial circuit present in extrauterine life.

-In approximately 25 percent of the population, however, the foramen ovale is not anatomically sealed, so it remains probe-patent beyond adolescence.
-This means that a catheter can be passed from the right to the left atrium during cardiac catheterization, or that probe can be passed through the foramen ovale during cardiovascular surgery.
+However, in approximately 25 percent of the population, the foramen ovale is not anatomically sealed, so it remains probe-patent beyond adolescence.
+This finding means that a catheter can be passed from the right to the left atrium during cardiac catheterization or that probe can be passed through the foramen ovale during cardiovascular surgery.

-Until the foramen ovale is anatomically sealed, anything that produces a significant increase in right atrial pressure can reopen the foramen ovale, making it patent.
-Due to the structure of the opening, the shunt through the patent foramen ovale is primarily from the right to the left atrium.
+Until the foramen ovale is anatomically sealed, anything that significantly increases right atrial pressure can reopen the foramen ovale, making it patent.
+Due to the opening structure, the shunt through the patent foramen ovale is primarily from the right to the left atrium.
 However, if both atria become much enlarged, the foramen ovale may become stretched open, permitting bi-directional shunting of blood at the atrial level.

 When the lungs expand and become air-filled, the fetal lung fluid is primarily absorbed into the pulmonary capillaries.
 Since the lungs provide more efficient oxygenation of the blood than does the placenta, the neonate's arterial oxygen tension rises, this rise is thought to be the most potent stimulus to constriction of the ductus arteriosus.
 The increase in the oxygen tension of the blood bathing the ductus may also contribute to ductal constriction.
 Acidosis and a fall in endogenous prostaglandin levels also promote ductal closure.